sclorg/s2i-python-container/3.6/README.md

 Usage
 ---------------------

-For this, we will assume that you are using the `rhscl/python-36-rhel7 image`, available via `python:3.6` imagestream tag in Openshift.
+For this, we will assume that you are using the supported image, available via `python:3.6` imagestream tag in Openshift.
 Building a simple [python-sample-app](https://github.com/sclorg/s2i-python-container/tree/master/3.6/test/setup-test-app) application in Openshift can be achieved with the following step: